ergoz/planner5d-parser/README.md

 * povGrass - generate grass on the ground level.
 * povScene - generate all objects required

 Instead of using povScene you can use separate methods for corresponding parts of the scene.
-First group of methods generate #declare statements to define different object groups:
+First group of methods generates #declare statements to define different object groups:

 * povDefWalls - walls definition.
 * povDefWindowsDoors - windows and doors definition.